Myth-OS/MythOS-Documentation/Declarations.md

 2 - **SOVEREIGN INTERDEPENDENCE**:

-*sovereign interdependence = autonomous individuals + collaborative collective*
+*sovereign interdependence = autonomous, self-sufficent, and self-governing individuals + collaborative, self-governing collective* (sovereign at both the individual and collective levels)

 "The people are the government, administering it by their agents; they are the government, the sovereign power." ~ Andrew Jackson